Government Birshestha Shahid Hamidur Rahman Degree College

 Government Birshestha Shahid Hamidur Rahman Degree College is an educational institution in Jhenaidah district in the Khulna Division of Bangladesh.
 The college currently offers courses in a variety of subjects in higher secondary, undergraduate, honors, and postgraduate classes.

 History

 The college was established on 1 December 1999 at Khalishpur Bazar in Maheshpur Upazila of Jhenaidah district, Khulna division of Bangladesh.
 The college was made government in 2013.
 There is Bir Shrestha Hamidur Rahman Library and Memorial Museum.
 In 2006, the government built the Hamidur Rahman Library and Memorial Museum in Khalishpur.
 The Kopotaksh River flows past the college.
 There are 36 bighas of khas land on the river bank and in front of the college.
 There is a factory here which is known as Nilkuthi.
 There are big mango trees of 100 years around the house.
 Here was a place to park a car and spend the afternoon.
 These were built in the eighteenth century.

 Educational activities

 At present higher education activities are also running.
-Honors course was introduced from 2016-17 academic year.
+Honors course was introduced from 2016 to 2017 academic year.